 Exit

-Thank you very much for participating in this survey you will receive your $35 gift card in about four to six weeks [CAPI: one to two weeks].
+Thank you very much for participating in this survey you will receive your $35 gift card in about one to two weeks.
 Thank you again and have a good day/evening.

-ALT ENDING:

-Thank you very much for participating in this survey.
-Please hand the phone back to the interviewer so I can confirm that we have completed the survey.
-The interviewer will then be able to give you your $35 gift card.
-Thank you and have a good day/evening.

 CAPI IN-PERSON ENDING:

 Thank you very much for participating in this survey.
 Here is your $35 money order as a “Thank you” for completing the interview.
 Have a good day/evening.